-- I know that I will be able to use the internet in school for many different activities and to keep myself and others safe I must use it responsibly. - I will not share my password with anyone, and I will log off when I have finished using the computer or device. - I will protect myself by not telling anyone I meet online any of my personal information.
-This includes my address, my telephone number, my school name. - I will not send a picture of myself without permission from a teacher or other adult. - I will not arrange to meet anyone I have met online alone in person without talking to a trusted adult. - I will tell a teacher or other adult if someone online makes me feel uncomfortable or worried when I am online using games or other websites or apps.
+- I know that I will be able to use the internet in Western Road Community Primary School for many different activities and to keep myself and others safe I must use it responsibly. - I will not share my password with anyone, and I will log off when I have finished using the computer or device. - I will protect myself by not telling anyone I meet online any of my personal information.
+This includes my address, my telephone number and my school. - I will not send a picture of myself without permission from a teacher or other adult. - I will not arrange to meet anyone I have met online alone in person without talking to a trusted adult. - I will tell a teacher or other adult if someone online makes me feel uncomfortable or worried when I am online using games or other websites or apps.